augustinh22/msc_markdown/source/06_Outlook.md

 Object-based image analysis may be one set of methods to turn higher-resolution images into meaningful information when paired with semantics.
 As seen in the output generated in {ch:proof}, recognisable structures are very clearly visible, but cannot be utilised in a machine-readable way in the current implementation.
 Incorporating some form of iterative, reproducible segmentation to output, or coding characteristics of the neighbourhood around a pixel into an array as an additional information layer, would allow for contextual, spatial information to be utilised (e.g. neighborhood, shape, size, texture).
 This would could be a step further in the direction of automated detection of specific land cover classes, where shape and context are important for making the distinction between some natural and human-made features.
 For example, methods could be developed to automatically detect and discern a certain definition of forest-like objects (as seen in (b) and (c) in \autoref{fig:3yr_veg_water_norm_close1}) from what are clearly agricultural fields in \autoref{fig:3yr_veg_norm_close1}).

-Incorporation of additional cloud and cloud-shadow algorithms (e.g. Fmask [@zhuObjectbasedCloudCloud2012]) could be considered to include in an implementation like the one presented in this thesis.
+Incorporation of additional cloud and cloud-shadow algorithms (e.g. Fmask  by @zhuObjectbasedCloudCloud2012) could be considered to include in an implementation like the one presented in this thesis.
 However, if Sentinel-2 is the main data source, a lack of thermal bands will continue to make this task a challenging one.

 # Energy Consumption